yashgul/Crud-App-IEEE/README.md

 # Crud-App-IEEE

-uses express body parser and mongo db use 'npm run dev' in the location of the repository to run or 'node server.js'
+uses express body parser and mongo db, use 'npm run dev' in the location of the repository to run, or 'node server.js', servers may be slow sometimes wait for a few seconds or reload fixes it